SERIES > Innocent Devil's Harem

 However, just as I took the

-first step, I realized there was a second heartbeat with my sister – a
+first step, I realized there was a second heartbeat with my housemate – a

 heartbeat that was pounding rather quickly.
 Serenity appeared in the doorway,